TeenKo/cubeTower/README.md

-# Hellow all.
-This is my firstgame to unity for android.
-This is cubeTower , you need press for play and have fun.)
+# Hello.
+This is my first game to unity for android.
+This is cubeTower, you need press for play and have fun.)